Georgia celebrates title at stadium, Smart plans repeat - NewsBreak

 “Go Braves and go Dogs!”
 Davis said, before lifting his College Football Playoff hoodie to reveal a Braves jersey.
 Georgia fans responded with an impromptu tomahawk chop and chant used by Braves fans.

-Fans lined Lumpkin Street in Athens, Georgia, for the parade to celebrate the Bulldogs’ since 1980.
+Fans lined Lumpkin Street in Athens, Georgia, for the parade to celebrate the Bulldogs' first national championship since 1980.

 Smart, wife Mary Beth and their three children took selfie photos as they stood in the back of a pickup truck at the start of the parade.
 Other pickups, convertibles and flatbed trucks carried Georgia players and assistant coaches on the short ride from the team's Butts-Mehre football facility to Sanford Stadium.

-Smart to the 2022 season immediately after Monday night’s win over Alabama.
+Smart began looking ahead to the 2022 season immediately after Monday night's win over Alabama.
 He knew he would lose some of his top players.

 On Friday, five top juniors — running back Zamir White, wide receiver George Pickens, linebacker Nakobe Dean, safety Lewis Cine, and defensive lineman Travon Walker—— announced their intentions to enter the NFL draft.